woody34/toadify/DEMO.md

 ![](https://i.imgur.com/KRUTYJq.png)

 #### created
 The created hook is called synchronously after the vm is instantiated.
-It has wrapped all of the data objects so that they are reactive but the template hasn't been mounted onto `vm.$el`.
+It has wrapped all of the data objects so that they are reactive but the template hasn't been mounted on `vm.$el`.
 You have no access to any of the template DOM.

 #### mounted
 This is the hook we use most.
-You component DOM is mounted and all of your data is ready to be accessed.
+When this hook is called, your component DOM is mounted and all of your data is ready to be accessed.
 At this point, not all of your child components will have completely mounted.
-You can use `await this.$nextTick()` if you need child DOM to exist.
+You can use `await this.$nextTick()` inside the mounted hook if you need child DOM to exist.

 #### beforeDestroy
 This hook is called right before an vm instance is destroyed.
 I use this hook for any type of cleanup activities that may need to be done.